Top 5 Mistakes Homeowners Make When Choosing Affordable Desoto Tree Services

 • Total cost (with no hidden fees)

-Not Understanding the Reason for “Low Price”
+Understand the Reason for “Low Price”

 This isn’t always the case.
-Sometimes, the low price is because they are skipping insurance, using dull chainsaws and broken-down lifts, or not paying experienced climbers so they bring in whoever they can get for cheap.
+Sometimes, the low price is because they are skipping insurance, using dull chainsaws and broken-down lifts, or not paying experienced climbers, so they bring in whoever they can get for cheap.
 That cheap quote might mean they have no rope system to guide falling limbs away from your house or no backup plan if they hit a water line or power cable.

 And all of that risk falls on you.
-Real pros charge more because they do the job right, the first time.
+Real pros charge more because they do the job right the first time.

 Licensed and Insured Tree Care Services in Desoto, TX